rapka/request-again/README.md

     npm install --save request-again

+## What Does it Do?

+This module is a plugin for [https://www.npmjs.com/package/request](request), not a direct replacement.
+For now, it only supports a limited portion of request's functionality.

+The request-again module allows you to cache the body of a request http call for a period of time.
+This is helpful if you regularly call an external API, but the information you are retrieving is updated infrequently.

+## How to Use It

+After installing the module:

+    var request = require('request-again');

+Then call ``request.cached()`` like you would call request ordinarily.
+Here's an example calling the Pokémon API:

+    request.cached('http://pokeapi.co/api/v1/pokemon/25', {}, function(err, res, body) {
+      console.log(body);
+    });

+If you make the same request call within a period of time, you will retrieve the cached object immediately instead of calling the API again.

+## Defaults and Settings

+A cache will be created automatically when you require the module with the following default settings:

+* ``max: 10``.
+This is the maximum size (number of objects) held by the cache.
+If the maximum is exceeded, the least-recently-used object will be kicked from the cache.
+* ``maxAge: 60000``.
+This is the maximum time (in milliseconds) which an object will be stored in the cache before new data is requested from the external API.
+The default is 1 minute.

+You can override the default settings:

+    request.enableCache({
+      max: 50,
+      maxAge: 20000
+    });

+## Future Development

+Right now the module only supports a request structure of:

+    request.cached(url, optionsObject, callbackFunction);

+So it is not quite as flexible as a standard request object.
+Additionally, if you retrieve a cached response, the first two parameters of the callback function (`error`` and ``response``) will be ``null``, so you will only get back the ``body``.

+We plan to make this more flexible and full-featured in the feature.

 ## Version History

 * 0.0.1 Initial release.
 This will need some serious work before I consider it production ready.